Overview of Selling a House with a HELOC

 Is it possible to transfer or refinance a HELOC during closing?

 Transferring or refinancing a HELOC during closing can be tricky.
 Most lenders in Connecticut require the HELOC to be paid off when the property sells.
-But if you want to keep the credit line, you might look into refinancing options.
+But if you want to keep the credit line, consider refinancing options.
 This could mean getting a new HELOC on another property or talking to your lender about changing the terms.
 Discuss these possibilities early on with your lender to see what’s possible.

 Post-Sale Financial Planning